vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2014-12-22-workflow-update.md

 ## Auto-Update

-The workflow checks for update once per day.
+The workflow checks for update once per week.
 If an update is available, it will download the new version in your Downloads folder.
 A notification would be sent to warn you that the new version is available.